 Sprouts and plants also require support.
 Adding a small stick to each shoot will allow them to climb and grow.

-A life without garlic is no life at all.
-Thankfully garlic is easy to grow, and you can do it indoors anytime.
 To grow garlic, place 3-4 cloves in a pot of soil and sit it on a sunny window ledge.
 Water the plant lightly when dry and allow it to flourish.

 Cabbage

 Cabbage typically grows in the fall and spring.
 Due to its extended growing time, cabbage does well in various temperatures.
+When growing cabbage indoors, start the seeds at the end of spring.
+You can also space out planting to extend the harvest.

 Artichoke

-The main thing to remember is that proper draining is essential, and the container must be big enough to support its extensive root system.
+Artichokes require more attention than other plants but can thrive in containers with adequate care.
+The main thing to remember is that good drainage is important.
+The container must be large enough for the roots.
 A 5-gallon bucket will work fine for this purpose.

 Celery

+You can regrow celery using the base of a used stalk by placing it in a shallow container with water.
 It takes about a week to see progress, and then you can move the celery to a container filled with soil.

 Red Beets